JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-10-24-DT2023-Mcap-smRNA-Analysis.md

 Submitted batch job 362020.
 Accidently deleted the output files so gotta run again.
 Submitted batch job 362027

+### 20250219

+Okay so the things collapsed but it does not look like the dbs were made or anything.
+Commenting out the collapse lines and running again.
+Submitted batch job 362040.
+Being weird and making new files and folders within existing files and folders.
+Going into interactive mode and running. `mir100_M6_raw_blast_results_tab.txt` got 0 hits.

 To run tomorrow 2/19/25! mapper.pl and mirdeep2.pl for first batch, bwa or star, try another couple of samples to see if they will align